learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 export default CreateTodo;
 ```

-Notice inside the the render function, we wrapped our form in a div, and then at
+**Note**: Inside the render function, we wrapped our form in a `div`, and then
-the bottom of that div we added the line {this.state.text}.
-We do this, just to
+at the bottom of that `div` we've added the line `{this.state.text}`.
+This isn't
+necessary for functionality, but we do this just to visually confirm that we are
-ensure that we are properly changing the state.
-If we see our DOM change with
+properly changing the state.
+If we see our DOM change with every character we
-every character we type in, we're in good shape.
+type in, we're in good shape.

 It's on to step 2.

-2. On submission of the form, dispatch an action to the store
+### 2. On Submission of Form, Dispatch an Action to the Store

-Ok, so now we need to make changes to our form so that when the user clicks
+Okay, so now we need to make changes to our form so that when the user clicks
 submit, we dispatch an action to the store.
 Notice that a lot of the setup for
 Redux is already done for you.
 Open up the `./src/index.js` file.
 There you'll
 see the following: